-Corporate America is increasingly focusing attention on sustainability, stakeholder capitalism, and social return on investment, which aims to measure environmental and social value unaccounted for in traditional financial reporting.
-The Decency Foundation is focusing on the other end of the spectrum, working with small and medium-sized enterprises (SMEs) which comprise 99% of all firms – to reduce their carbon footprint and improve their treatment of employees, customers, suppliers, and the larger community.
+Corporate America is increasingly focusing attention on sustainability, stakeholder capitalism, and social return on investment, the goal being to measure environmental and social value unaccounted for in traditional financial reporting.
+The Decency Foundation is focusing on the other end of the spectrum, working with small and medium-sized enterprises (SMEs) – comprising 99% of all firms – to reduce their carbon footprint and improve their treatment of employees, customers, suppliers, and the larger community.

-Beginning with the small farm sector, The Decency Foundation is developing the Nu Metric, a tool designed to monitor and measure SMEs’ social and environmental performance in real time.
-Relying on quantitative and qualitative data, the Nu Metric will allow The Decency Foundation to: (1) gauge a project’s fit with its values-based mission; (2) provide ongoing analysis and recommendations for improving a project’s environmental/ social footprint; and (3) develop strategies that improve users’ social/environmental practices while driving financial sustainability and growth.
-Beyond its specific project initiatives, The Decency Foundation will facilitate Nu Metric’s adoption by SMEs looking for a practical tool to effectively assess and enhance their social and environmental performance.
+Beginning with the small farm sector, The Decency Foundation has developed the Nu Metric, a tool designed to monitor and measure SMEs’ social and environmental performance in real time.
+Relying on quantitative and qualitative data, the Nu Metric allows the Foundation to: (1) gauge a company’s fit with its values-based mission; (2) provide ongoing analysis and recommendations for improving its environmental/ social footprint; and (3) develop strategies to improve its social/environmental practices while driving financial sustainability and growth.
+Beyond its specific project initiatives, The Decency Foundation facilitates Nu Metric’s adoption by SMEs looking for a practical tool to effectively assess and enhance their social and environmental performance.

-The Decency Foundation recently brought on an experienced research team led by Lucy Hurst, Nigel Holloway, and Maria-Luiza Apostolescu to develop the Nu Metric.
+The Foundation recently brought on an experienced research team led by Lucy Hurst, Nigel Holloway, and Maria-Luiza Apostolescu to develop the Nu Metric.
 Their extensive research and thought leadership with the Economist Intelligence Unit and Barilla Food Sustainability Index will help make the Nu Metric a valuable and accessible tool for small farms and small businesses across all industries.
-We are also examining critical interpersonal dynamics to help guide business leaders to infinitely better relationships with their employees, communities, and all external stakeholders.
+We are also examining critical interpersonal dynamics to help guide business leaders toward improved relationships with their employees, communities, and external stakeholders.